PostiDigital/woocommerce-warehouse-plugin/README.md

 ## Installation

-Please note this plug-in has been tested with WooCommerce version 5.1.0/WordPress version 5.6.8.
-You should always test the plug-in in your environment to ensure compatibility with other plug-ins.
+This plug-in has been tested with WooCommerce version 6.7.0/WordPress version 6.0.1.
+You should always test the plug-in in your environment to ensure compatibility also with other plug-ins.

 1. Download the plug-in software as ZIP file from this Github.
+1. Remove previous version of the plug-in.
 1. Install the plug-in via admin UI of the Wordpress > Plugins > Add plugin.
 1. Activate the plugin.
 1. Configure the plugin using the following instructions.
-Use test mode first.
+Settings are ready if you had previous version of the plug-in installed.
+Use test mode for new installations first.
 1. Update product information.
 1. Test the plug-in to ensure compatibility with your existing environment.
 1. Switch off the test mode.
 Now you are ready to use the service.